Eriner/prezto/README.md

 interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.

-This is a fork of the [original semi-abandoned Prezto][9] written by Sorin Ionescu.
+This is a fork of the [original semi-abandoned Prezto][9] maintained by Sorin Ionescu.

 Installation
 ------------